helloproclub/Milk-Tea/README.md

 # Milk-Tea
-Proclub Teknofest 2018 submission repository for Programmer
+Proclub Teknofest 2018 submission repository for Programmer, you may alter/improve your submission before 30th of November

 ## Submission
 1. Please Star this repository